jpoehnelt/eleventy-plugin-related/README.md

 See the [reference documentation](https://jpoehnelt.github.io/eleventy-plugin-related/).

-For more complex options, check out [`related-documents'](https://www.npmjs.com/package/related-documents).
+For more complex options, check out the package[related-documents](https://www.npmjs.com/package/related-documents), on which this package is based.